 Finding out that your ancestors held land, ran businesses, or occupied positions of social influence is exciting.
 Here’s how to make the most of that discovery.

 - Preserve what you find.
 Scan old documents, photograph heirlooms, and record interviews with older relatives.
-Family history is fragile it disappears when the people who hold it are gone.
+Family history is fragile, it disappears when the people who hold it are gone.

 - Recognize inherited advantages.
 If your ancestors’ wealth helped fund your family’s education, location choices, or professional networks even generations later, that’s a real inheritance worth acknowledging.